nicovbiljon2/complete-javascript-course/01-Fundamentals-Part-1/starter/README.md

 Use template literals and if/else statement to make decisions.
 Type conversions and coercion and how they work.
-Truthy and Falsy concept and there is only falsy values: 0, "", undefined, null, NaN Will keep on update the README file as I progress on with Part 1.
+Truthy and Falsy concept and there is only falsy values: 0, "", undefined, null, NaN Practice with equality operators, boolean logic and logical operators to test which statement is true or false.
+Will keep on update the README file as I progress on with Part 1.